RMIT-Ace/git-and-github/docs/git.md

 	src/file3.txt
 ```

-Notice, git reports `file0.txt' as being deleted from the current directory and added as a new file under 'src' directory (also note that `src` is currently outside git's staging area).
+Notice, git reports `file0.txt` as being deleted from the current directory and added as a new file under `src` directory (also note that `src` is currently outside git's staging area).

 Add another change to git's staging area.
 In this case, `file1.txt` has been modified.